|Country Information & Lifestyle|

 The central region is dominated by the Cordillera Central which ends at the Caribbean Sea and the southwestern region lies south of the Valle de San Juan and encompasses the Sierra de Neiba.
 Much of the region is desert and it includes Lake Enriquillo, the island's largest lake, a saltwater lake that lies 46 meters below sea level and is inhabited by unique fauna, including crocodiles, huge iguanas and flamingos.

-The vibrant capital, Santo Domingo, is the largest city in the Caribbean and was the first permanent European settlement in the New World, established by Spain in 1496.
+The vibrant capital, Santo Domingo, is the largest city in the Caribbean, the first permanent European settlement in the New World, established by Spain in 1496.
 The city is known throughout the Caribbean for its upscale hotels and restaurants and certainly its nightlife.
-The city's Colonial Zone one of the great treasures of Spanish America today, with many original buildings intact and restored, full of ambience and romanticism of such an old-world setting.
+The city's Colonial Zone is one of the great treasures of Spanish America today, full of ambience and romanticism of such an old-world setting, with many original buildings intact and restored.

 The city is dominated by the families of sugar barons, who have been making their fortunes from rum for centuries, the cigar kings, and bankers.
 The city is worth exploring with some colonial-style buildings dating from the 1500s, with wrought-iron details and tiled porticos, and others are from the Victorian era, with the requisite gingerbread latticework and fanciful colours, while more recent construction is nouveau Victorian.
 Santiago is also the centre of the island's cigar industry, and the Arturo Fuente factory is in the free zone here.

 Cabrera, Abreu, Rio San Juan, and the Playa Grande area are largely unspoiled, pristine coastal areas.
 There's a raw beauty, with some beaches that are still completely undeveloped, soaring cliffs overlooking pounding ocean waves, and towering inland hills with sweeping vistas not seen elsewhere on the island.